Widow of Pat Tillman says her husband's image shouldn't be politicized

-The widow of former Arizona Cardinals safety and Army Ranger Pat Tillman said she doesn’t want his image used as a politically divisive ploy in the president’s feud with NFL players.
+The widow of Pat Tillman, the former NFL player and Army Ranger who was killed by friendly fire in Afghanistan, said she doesn’t want his image used as a politically divisive ploy in the president’s feud with the league's players.

 On Monday, President Donald Trump retweeted an image of Tillman from user @jayMAGA45, with the caption, “NFLplayer PatTillman joined U.S. Army in 2002.
 He was killed in action 2004.
 He fought 4our country/freedom. #StandForOurAnthem #BoycottNFL.”